rubensworks/GraphQL-LD-Comunica-Solid.js/README.md

   }
 };

-// Create a GraphQL-LD client based on a client-side Comunica engine over 3 sources const comunicaConfig = {
+// Create a GraphQL-LD client based on a client-side Comunica engine over 2 sources const comunicaConfig = {
   sources: [
     "https://www.rubensworks.net/",
     "http://fragments.dbpedia.org/2016-04/en",
   ],
+  // This will open your Web browser to log in.
+  // Other mechanisms to obtain your session may also be used instead.
+  session: await interactiveLogin({ oidcIssuer: 'https://solidcommunity.net/' }),
 };
 const client = new Client({ context, queryEngine: new QueryEngineComunicaSolid(comunicaConfig) });